tofuutils/tenv/README.md

   -w, --working-dir           create .opentofu-version file in working directory

 Global Flags:
-  -r, --root-path string   local path to install versions of OpenTofu and Terraform (default "/home/dvaumoron/.gotofuenv") -v, --verbose            verbose output
+  -r, --root-path string   local path to install versions of OpenTofu and Terraform (default "/home/dvaumoron/.tenv") -v, --verbose            verbose output
 ```

 ## .opentofu-version file

-If you put a `.opentofu-version` file  in working directory, user home directory or TOFUENV_ROOT directory, gotofuenv detects it and uses the version written in it.
+If you put a `.opentofu-version` file  in working directory, user home directory or TOFUENV_ROOT directory, tenv detects it and uses the version written in it.
 Note, that TOFUENV_TOFU_VERSION can be used to override version specified by `.opentofu-version` file.

 Recognized value (same as `tenv use` command) :